 | Through the trees |

-This stretch is a particular favorite of mine - and it is a delightful walk through Danby Park and then on across the fields, before we drop down and briefly join up with the road.
+This stretch is a particular favorite of mine - and it is a delightful walk through Danby Park, and then on across the fields - before we drop down and briefly join up with the road.

-Once again, this stretch has been used in the Tour of Britain cycling races, and it is a steep climb up to the top where the Esk Valley Walk takes a left turn in the road, but where I divert off from the official route, and stick to the road that tracks the front of the valley edge.
+And once again, this stretch has been used in the Tour of Britain cycling races - and it is a very steep climb up to the top where the

 |